[This page talks about tx modes for airplanes - see helicopter modes here.]

 As you can see, mode 3 is the opposite to mode 2 and mode 4 is the opposite to mode 1, giving complete right handed/left handed user options.

-No mode is better than another one, but there are pros and cons to each setup.
+No mode is better or worse than another one, but there are pros and cons to each configuration.

 Take mode 1 for example; the two primary controls (elevator & ailerons) are on separate sticks.
-This is good because if you move each control independently then there is no chance of you inadvertently changing one while moving the other.
+This is good because if you move each control independently then there is no chance of you inadvertently changing one while moving the other - a very common mistake made by beginners.

-But mode 2 has both these primary controls on the same stick, which replicates the joystick, or yoke, of a real airplane making the control of your model more true to life.
+But mode 2 has both these primary controls on the same stick which replicates the joystick, or yoke, of a real airplane, making the control of your rc plane more true to life.
+So in this case, would you want reality or totally separated control over the two primary controls?